barr-israel/barrcodes/content/posts/graveler-simulation.md

 The random number generation took a significant amount of the time before, and there is a massive improvement from using a faster implementation.

 ## SIMD Is Fast
-Modern CPUs have access to SIMD(Single Instruction Multiple Data) instructions, that can operate on multiple numbers at the same time with a single instruction, and fortunately, the `simd_rand` crate has implementations for various PRNG algorithms that utilise these instructions.
+Modern CPUs have access to SIMD(Single Instruction Multiple Data) instructions, that can operate on multiple numbers at the same time with a single instruction, and fortunately, the `simd_rand` crate has implementations for various PRNG algorithms that utilize these instructions.
 For the highest performance, while ignoring minor statistical downsides, I picked the [xorshiro256plus](https://prng.di.unimi.it/) algorithm.
 The new roll function looks like this:
 ```rust